Ordering goods online

 The right of private persons to bring in seeds is subject to plant health requirements.
 Read more in Evira’s instruction Import requirements for plants brought in by travellers (in Finnish)

-- For personal use you can bring in 500 g of seeds from the territory of the European Union.
+For personal use you can bring in 200 g of seeds from European countries outside the European Union.
 Both from EU countries and from non-EU countries you can freely bring in seeds for which a phytosanitary certificate is not required.
+Note that in accordance with the Seed Trade Act, it is prohibited to bring in any seeds from Russia.
+It is also prohibited to bring in any pine and Douglas fir seeds.

 You can read about the requirements according to the Seed Trade Act in Evira’s instruction for seed importers and marketers (in Finnish)